 3. The price a dealership gives you for a trade-in might not always be fair

 Regardless of the route you take when it comes to trading in your vehicle or refinancing, do your research to avoid all potential disadvantages!
-If you’re ready to trade-in your vehicle for one that better fits your lifestyle and your budget, apply with Canada Drives for free right now to see what you could be eligible for!
+If you’re ready to trade-in your vehicle for one that better fits your lifestyle and your budget, visit Canada Drives today to see what you could be eligible for!